haskell/haskell-language-server/plugins/hls-tactics-plugin/README.md

 functions from type signatures, and intelligently complete holes.

+## Project Status

+Wingman for GHC versions below 9.2.1 is now in maintenance mode, and can be found in the `old` directory.
+For versions above 9.2.1, a vastly simplified version of Wingman has been extracted with the most important functionality, which can be found in the `new` directory.

 ## Getting Started

 Wingman for Haskell is enabled by default in all [official release of Haskell